Gjohnson42/file_organization/README.txt

 This is just a simple readme, I'm seeing if I can get it sent to Github.
 This is a fork branch with new readme.
 Changing and trying to merge back with the master branch.
+Editing, seeing if github sees it.